Ideas to help you plan you caterpillar and butterfly theme activities. Preschool activities to help add you in making your planning easier.

 Out comes a pretty butterfly.

 Set up magnifying glasses, books and possibly butterflies for the children to examine.
-This center works well if you have cocoons and books showing the stages of growth.
+This center works well if you the supplies I mention below and books showing the metamorphasis of the caterpillar to butterfly.

 This is the Live Butterfly Kit -: shipped with 5 Painted Lady Caterpillars that I purchased a few years back.
 Each year I just purchase the 5 Live Caterpillars Kit Refill .
 Always a hit and I love doing this as much as the kids!
 See From Caterpillar to Painted Lady Butterfly for additional printables to go hand in hand with activity.